chandiwalaaadhar/WorldSuicideAnalysis/README.md

 * Which was the worst year across the world for suicide rate?
 * Which countries have had the unhappiest male/females in the world?
 * Does HDI & GDP per Capita of a country has an impact on suicide rates there?
+## Future Implementations
+Looking to Use Machine Learning Algorithm to Predit Suicide rates over the world in coming years.
 ## Contributer(s)
 [Aadhar Chandiwala](https://github.com/chandiwalaaadhar)
 ## Acknowledgement(s)